DavisCher/Columns_with-paragraphs/README.md

-# Columns_with-paragraphs
+# Column_with paragraphs
-paragraphs in column
+paragraphs in a column